nystudio107/retour/README.md

 * **Destination URL** - Enter the destination URL that should be redirected to.
 This can either be a fully qualified URL or a relative URL. e.g.: Exact Match: `/new-recipes/` or RegEx Match: `/new-recipes/$1`
 * **Pattern Match Type** - What type of matching should be done with the Legacy URL Pattern.
 Details on RegEx matching can be found at [regexr.com](http://regexr.com) If a plugin provides a custom matching function, you can select it here.
 * **Redirect Type** - Select whether the redirect should be permanent or temporary.

+### Renamed Slug Redirects

+If you rename an entry's `slug` (and the Section the entry is in has URLs), Retour will automatically create a static redirect for you to keep traffic going to the right place.
+It will appear listed under the "Static Redirects" section like any other static redirect.

 ## Retour Statistics